peffis/edocker.mk/README.md

 # edocker.mk
-An erlang linux release/docker image builder
+An erlang linux release docker image builder

 ## Overview
 Some people have a need to shrink the sizes of their Docker images.
 If